 We use duplex and superduplex stainless steel if the tubing is going to be used in subsea conditions because it offers excellent corrosion resistance and high mechanical strength.
 Duplex stainless steel grades are alloyed with nitrogen.
 They boast many of the benefits of austenitic and ferritic stainless steel.

 Stainless steel finishes

 Our stainless steel tubes are typically supplied with a bright polish finish (600 grit), which is attractive, practical and has a better resistance to corrosion than a roughly polished surface.
-If you are looking for even greater reflectivity, you can achieve a mirror finish (800 grit) with further sisal polishing.

 We can also provide a dull grit finish (240 grit), or a brushed or satin finish (320 grit).
 These fine grain, non-reflective satin finishes are popular because they effectively disguise blemishes or fingerprints.

 If appearance is not important, or if finishing is to take place after further fabrication, we can also provide tubes with a mill finish or descaled finish.

 Upon request, we can even apply a wood-effect powder finish to our stainless steel tubes.
 Or if you are seeking a brass-effect but you need the tubing to be extremely tough, we can use PVD (Physical Vapour Deposition) titanium ion plating on stainless steel to create brass-coloured tubes.
 PVD is available in a wide variety of colours, and is scratch and corrosion resistant.

 Aluminium is an important material due to the fact that it is light, durable and functional.
 It is one of the lightest metals but it’s also strong and flexible.
 Its surface is covered in an extremely thin yet strong layer of oxide film, which makes It highly corrosion-resistant.
 It also resists heat damage and is a great electricity conductor.
 It doesn’t magnetise, and it forms alloys with most other metals.